orbingol/NURBS-Python/.github/CONTRIBUTING.md

 # Contribution Guidelines

-NURBS-Python is a free and open-source project released under [MIT License](../LICENSE) and you are always welcome to contribute to NURBS-Python and it could happen in many ways!
+NURBS-Python is a free and open-source project released under [MIT License](../LICENSE).
+You are always welcome to contribute to NURBS-Python and it could happen in many ways!

 The development started with the intentions of providing an object-oriented NURBS library in pure Python for